Family Encyclopedia >> Home & Garden

 5. Put mulch around your plants

-6. Cover the earth with geotextile
+6. Cover the soil with geotextile

 7. Use cardboard